ravikumar9519/TaskNova/README.md

 ### 👑 Admin Features
 - **Access Management**
-  - role based access and management of tasks and users.
+  - Role based access and management of tasks and users.
-  - admin can perform crud operation on both tasks and users.
+  - Admin can perform crud operation on both tasks and users.
 - **User Management**
   - Create, update, and delete users.
   - Promote users to admin or restrict access.